wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 // g1pub is the miner node's g1pub value
 var g1pub     = "YourPK2"

-// feeRate is the percent of the reward kept by the node in delegation - 100 indicates the node does not accept delegation. var feeRate   = 100
+// feeRate is the percent of the reward kept by the node in delegation - 10000 indicates the node does not accept delegation.
+// feeRate range is 0~10000, means 0~100.00%
+var feeRate   = 2000

 // lockTime is the length of stake locking time measured in epochs - minimum required locking time of 5 epochs var lockTime  = 30